dharanitharan27/Codify/Readme.md

 We welcome contributions to Codify!
 Here's how you can help:

+> **Contributor Guide:**
+> Visit [`/ContributorsGuide`](https://codifylearn.netlify.app/ContributorsGuide) in the app for a step-by-step, beginner-friendly guide.
+> This page covers the Git workflow, pull request creation, FAQs, and helpful resources to make your first contribution smooth and enjoyable.

 1. Fork the repository
 2. Create a feature branch
    ```bash